-Check with your doctor or local GP.
+Check with your doctor or local GP - guide below.

-Flights vary in price depending on the time of year, the day of the week and how far in advance you book.
+Flights fluctuate in price depending on the time of year, the day of the week and how far in advance you book.
 Your return flight will, either be reimbursed at the end of your contract, or the school will offer you a higher salary to make up for the cost.